dotnet/core/linux.md

 Portable builds support both OpenSSL 1.x and 3.x and can be run on distributions with either version of OpenSSL.
 For example, Ubuntu 22.04 only includes OpenSSL 3 in its official package archive.

 The highest OpenSSL version is loaded by default, but it can be [configured to use a specific version](https://github.com/dotnet/runtime/issues/79153#issuecomment-1335476471).

-## Red Hat Enterprise Linux support

-RHEL-compatible distributions are supported, including: AlmaLinux, CentOS Stream, Oracle Linux, and Rocky Linux.

-New .NET versions will typically only be supported on Red Hat Enterprise Linux (RHEL) versions in active support.

-- RHEL 7 is considered in maintenance.
-- RHEL 8 is considered in active support.
-- RHEL 9 is considered in active support.

 ## Building .NET from source